 Any Game of Thrones fans in the house?

-I’m fully obsessed with the series, having watched it a rather embarrassing three times (and midway through a fourth viewing while I wait for the final damned series to come out).
+I’m fully obsessed with the series, having watched it a rather embarrassing five times.
+Obsessed.

 The Alcazar first makes an appearance as Dorne’s Water Gardens in Series 5 of the hit programme.